 Tickets, Maps and Feeding Schedules

-Guests should consider purchasing the attraction’s Total Experience Ticket, which affords entry to the Children’s Zoo, Congo Gorilla Forest, JungleWorld, Bug Carousel, Butterfly Garden, Wild Asia Monorail and Zoo Shuttle.
-The last two are the zoo’s wheelchair-accessible modes of transportation; use them to get from one area to the next.
-We particularly recommend the Zoo Shuttle, on which you’ll spot wild horses, rhinos, tigers, red pandas and babirusa (an Indonesian animal that resembles a boar).
+Guests should consider purchasing the all-inclusive ticket, which provides park entry as well as unlimited entry to the rides and attractions available on the day of your visit.
+Attractions include year-round locations like JungleWorld, Congo Gorilla Forest and Bug Carousel, as well as seasonal attractions like the Children’s Zoo, Butterfly Garden, Wild Asia Monorail and Zoo Shuttle.
+The latter is the zoo’s wheelchair-accessible mode of transportation; it provides travel from one side of the venue to the other.
+We particularly recommend the Wild Asia Monorail, a 20-minute ride on which you’ll spot wild horses, rhinos, tigers, red pandas and babirusa (an Indonesian animal that resembles a boar).

 The Bronx Zoo provides a detailed map for wheelchair users to plan ahead and maximize their visit.
 All buildings are wheelchair accessible, though some may require navigating steep hills and rough terrain.
-The zoo has three separate main entrances; it’s best to download the map and strategize ahead of time what to aim for, since it’s nearly impossible to see everything within a day.
-A favorite way to start is by planning around the day’s animal feeding schedule and figuring out where to venture before or after it.
-At the sea lion feeding (twice a day, at 11am and 3pm), expect plenty of entertaining tricks.
-Also held daily are the penguin feeding (3:30pm) and the bee-eater feeding (3pm).
-Each is located relatively near the zoo’s Southern Boulevard Gate.
+The zoo has three separate main entrances, but recommends Southern Boulevard Gate as the most accessible arrival location; it’s best to download the map and strategize ahead of time what to aim for, since it’s nearly impossible to see everything within a day.

 Notable Exhibits and Rides